annebrown/content-data/content/graphics/inkscape-v1.4/pixel-to-svg.md

 ## Clean Up Paths

-- Remove excess nodes and smooth curves using Node tool.
+- Remove excess nodes, and smooth curves, using Node tool.

 ## Export to SVG